 [Updated June 2016]

 Disney World is for guests of all ages, despite what some folks might say.
 Little ones and kids-at-heart can both have a great time at the Orlando resort.
 Of course, for older guests, it might take a little tweaking, since a trip to the House of Mouse isn’t the senior's textbook vacation.
-Here, 10 tips for making it work.
+Here, 10 tips for making it work.1.
+Choose a resort with boat or monorail service.

 2. Forgo park hopping.